-Directly to the west of the great Sierra Nevada lies the White Mountains - a chain of rugged peaks separating the Owens Valley from the Fish Lake Valley.
+Directly to the east of the great Sierra Nevada lies the White Mountains - a chain of rugged peaks separating the Owens Valley from the Fish Lake Valley.
 The White Mountains are home to 27 named peaks, the tallest and most prominent of which is White Mountain Peak (14,245ft/4,342m).

 Extending for some 60 miles (97km), the White Mountains of California form an elevated plateau that’s nearly 20 miles (32 km) wide at its widest point in the South.
 The southern part of the White Mountain range is located near the community of Big Pine, California, where the range is separated from the neighboring Inyo Mountains by way of the Westgard Pass and Deep Springs Valley.
 In the north, the White Mountains are boarded by US Route 6 at Montgomery Pass while the southeastern part of the range is separated from the Silver Peak Range by the Furnace Creek Fault Zone.